WPoets/awesome-enterprise/readme.txt

 == Changelog ==

-= 1.2.4 =
-* change update checker code location

 = 1.2.3 =
 * Add feature to update plugin by git repo.
+User can directy update plugin from wp-admin dashboard in just one click.
+* AWE_VERSIONV define function make static to dynamic.

 = 1.2.2 =
 * upto release 1.2.2